-On April 29, celebrate Canada by watching a great Canadian film.
+On April 20, celebrate Canada by watching a great Canadian film.

-Let’s face it, Canada needs all the help it can get.
-We’re a population the size of California on a land mass the size of Russia, so it’s actually legitimately difficult for us to get to know one another.
+Because we make great movies, that’s why!
+With a population the size of California’s living on a land mass the size of Russia, it’s not hard to see why it can sometimes be difficult for Canadians to get to know one another.
 The days of the CBC being one of three or four channels on TV are so behind us that most of you reading this have no idea what that reference even means.

 Way back in the day, it was the railroad that tied us all together.
-Canada needs another kind of track for the 21st century, so REEL CANADA humbly suggests: Movies.
-It’s easier to watch a movie than take a train trip and when it’s over you don’t have to find a hotel or deal with your luggage.
+Canada needs another kind of track for the 21st century, so REEL CANADA humbly suggests: Movies!
+It’s easier to watch a movie than take a train trip, and when it’s over you don’t have to find a hotel or deal with your luggage.

 - Use our image as your Facebook profile pic, or your Twitter avatar

 - Put up one of our fantastic posters!

 - Post and tweet what Canadian movie you’re watching, where you’re watching and who you are with.
 Don’t forget to use the hashtag #CANFILMDAY so we can capture what everyone’s up to across the nation!